Create your own wedding ceremony programs using cardstock and ribbon! A beautiful craft that adds a touch of handmade to the special day.

-I designed our programs in Microsoft Word using the script font Cookie for the names and the rest of the program using the font Didot.
+I designed our programs in Microsoft Word using the script font Cookie for the names and the font Didot for the rest of the program.
 The illustration of a bride and groom on the front of the program actually came from postage stamps I ordered for our Save the Dates from Zazzle.
 I liked the stamps so much, I scanned one and added the image to our programs.
 You can use any image you’d like on your program including a picture of the wedding couple.

 How to Make Your Own Wedding Ceremony Program

 - White or cream paper for printing the program – I used 8.5″ x 11″ 32lb Premium Weight Business Paper in Ivory

 - 8.5″ x 11″ Colored card stock – choose paper that does not crack when folded.
 Choose a weight between 65-110lbs.